gepoch/vim-surround/README.md

 See vim-surround on [github](https://github.com/gepoch/vim-surround) or [atom.io](https://atom.io/packages/vim-surround).

+## News

-Currently, this supports visual mode's `s )` set of commands for a configurable set of pairs.
+* This package supports visual mode's `s )` set of commands for a configurable set of pairs.

+* Next on the roadmap are pair deletions with `d )` and friends.

+* New in 0.4: Multiple cursors are now supported, and conveniently work just like you think they do.

 ## How to use Surround